 Bank B operates its global trading business using integrated trading model.
 That is, traders in each of its main trading centres in countries X, Y and Z (each of which is in a time zone which is at least five hours different from the other) set prices and trade off a portfolio of positions (the "book") while the market is open in that country.
 When the markets in a particular country close, responsibility for trading the book is passed on to main trading centre in the next time zone.
 Traders in each main trading centre have full control over the book and may close positions passed to them and open new ones.
 However, the legal ownership of the book does not change with the handover in control.
-The overall parameters and limits for allowable trades are set by a committee which comprises roughly equal numbers from each of the main trading centres, however, in each location, traders enter into transactions with customers based on their own professional decision making.
-The functional analysis shows that the main trading centres in countries X, Y and Z use the assets of the business jointly, and they jointly assume the economically significant risks.
+The overall parameters and limits for allowable trades are set by a committee which comprises roughly equal numbers from each of the main trading centres in countries X, Y and Z use the assets of the business jointly, and they jointly assume the economically significant risks.
 Each trading location undertakes broadly the same functions or activities and must cooperate with the others in order to successfully undertake their business and manage and control the risks associated with those transactions.